ririye01/Advanced-Deep-Learning-Projects/hf-dataset/README.md

 __GOAL__: Assess whether the model relies on stereotypical representation to generate the images.

+# Usage

+TODO: Provide clear instructions on how to use the scripts.
+Include examples and expected inputs/outputs.

+# Contributing

+TODO: Explain the guidelines for contributing to this folder.
+This could include information on how to report issues, submit feature requests, or contribute code.

 # Useful resources

 - [Stable Diffusion v1-5 Model Card](https://huggingface.co/runwayml/stable-diffusion-v1-5): Where we found a basic code snippet to get Stable Diffusion up and running.

 - [Stable Diffusion Art - How to generate realistic people in Stable Diffusion](https://stable-diffusion-art.com/realistic-people/): We copied the negative prompt used in the blog to veer the model toward generating real humans with realistic facial attributes rather than cartoon-ish figures.

 - [Distributed Inference with multiple GPUs](https://huggingface.co/docs/diffusers/en/training/distributed_inference): Code snippets for distributing inference across multiple GPUs to speed up generation.

 -[CLIP Interrogator GitHub](https://github.com/pharmapsychotic/clip-interrogator): Used this repo as guide to use CLIP interrogator.